 Reading is one of the most important things that your child will learn at school.
 We are committed to not only ensuring that every child leaves us with the ability to read fluently, but also to ensure that they love to read.

 At Ebor Gardens, we believe that phonics is the most effective way to teach your child the skills needed for reading, writing and spelling.
 This is why we teach phonics from Nursery to KS2.
-We follow a scheme called ‘Rocket Phonics’ in EYFS and KS1, and ‘Phonics International’ throughout KS2.
+We follow a scheme called ‘Rocket Phonics’ in EYFS, KS1 and Year 3; and ‘Phonics International’ in Years 4, 5 and 6.
 Both programmes have been approved by the Department of Education as being highly effective in the teaching of phonics.